 Potential mentors are listed below.
 A list of mentor's previous cancer-related research projects can be found here.
 The VA Palo Alto BD-STEP fellows and a brief description of some projects can be found here.

 VA Palo Alto BD-STEP Fellowship Co-Directors

 Todd Wagner, PhD.
 Co-Director, BD-STEP Fellowship.
 Director, VA Health Economics Resource Center (HERC).
-Associate Director, VA Center for Innovation to Implementation COIN (Ci2i).
-Associate Professor of Research, Department of Surgery, Stanford University.
+Professor of Research, Department of Surgery, Stanford University.
 Key contributions to science: how information asymmetries affect consumers, purchasers, and markets so that we can improve the value of care; value and efficiency of health care; and improving access to care and ensuring care is appropriate. (https://profiles.stanford.edu/todd-wagner and https://www.herc.research.va.gov/include/page.asp?id=staff-details&PersonID=14)

 Jennifer S. Lee, MD, PhD.
 Co-Director, BD-STEP Fellowship.
 Associate Professor of Medicine (Endocrinology, Gerontology, Metabolism) and by courtesy, of Health Research & Policy (Epidemiology).
+Associate Chief of Staff - Research (ACOS-R), VA Palo Alto.
 Chief Medical Officer, Palo Alto VA Cooperative Studies Program Coordinating Center.
 Staff Physician, Medical Services, VA Palo Alto. (https://profiles.stanford.edu/JenniferSLee)